mimran1980/rusteron_gsr/HOW_TO_BUILD.md

 cargo build --release
 ```

-If you are using a `.justfile`, you can also run build commands conveniently with predefined tasks:
+If you are using a `just`, you can also run build commands conveniently with predefined tasks:

 ```bash
 just build   # Builds the project